Overview of co-authoring in SharePoint Server

 In OneNote and OneNote Web App, shared notebooks enable users to share notes seamlessly.
 When a user edits a page of the notebook, those edits are automatically synchronized with other users of that notebook so that everybody has a complete set of notes.
 Edits made by multiple users on the same page appear automatically, which enables near real-time collaboration.
 Versioning and other shared features in OneNote make it possible for users to roll back edits, show what edits are new, and determine who made a specific edit.

-The Excel client application does not support co-authoring workbooks in SharePoint Server or SharePoint Online.
-But, the Excel client application uses the Shared Workbook feature to support non-real-time co-authoring workbooks that are stored locally or on network (UNC) paths.
+The Excel client application does not support co-authoring workbooks in SharePoint Server.
+The Excel client application uses the Shared Workbook feature to support non-real-time co-authoring workbooks that are stored locally or on network (UNC) paths.
 Co-authoring workbooks in SharePoint is supported by using the Excel Web App.

 There are several factors that administrators will want to consider when planning how to use co-authoring in their environment.